All Weight Loss is Ultimately About Insulin

 The ultimate combination of the above ways to increase insulin sensitivity is as follows:

-1- Adopt a low carb or Ketogenic Diet
+1- Adopt a mostly low carb type diet (cheat days allowed).

 2- Intermittent Fasting

-3- High intensity exercise like heavy weights and hill running etc.
+3- High intensity exercise like HIIT, heavy weights and hill running etc.

 Any variation of those 3 methods is what has been found to quickly and EFFICIENTLY take fat off, and keep it that way.

 Low Carb Diets work because when adopting that way of eating you are taking away the type of food in your diet that secretes insulin.
-So you can eat without worrying about insulin resistance or about having the fat burning process stopped or interrupted.
-Your metabolism will be in fat burning mode 24/7.
+So you can eat without worrying about insulin resistance, or about having the fat burning process stopped or interrupted too much.
+Your metabolism will be in fat burning mode almost 24/7.

-Intermittent Fasting works because in doing so you prolong the time, or periods of time your body goes without food.
-So there is no need for insulin at all during that time which again means lots of fat burning and moving in the direction of insulin sensitivity and away from insulin resistance.
+Intermittent Fasting works because in doing so you prolong the time, or periods of time (windows) your body goes without food.
+So there is no insulin released during these windows which again means lots of fat burning, and moving in the direction of insulin sensitivity, and away from insulin resistance.
 Intermittent Fasting works even better when combined with a low carb diet.

 Insulin manipulation has always been the KEY to weight loss, no matter the method.